tlevine/www.thomaslevine.com/content/!/open-data-licensing/index.md

 ---
-title: Open data licenses
+title: Open data licensing
+created_at: 2013-10-02
+kind: article
+tags: ['socrata']
+tweet_text: Are your data really open if they don't have a license? http://thomaslevine.com/!/open-data-licensing
 twitter_title: Lots of datasets on open data portals are openly licensed
-twitter_description: I bet you didn't see that one coming.
+twitter_description: But most aren't.
-twitter_image: p2.png
+twitter_image: p1.png
 facebook_title: Lots of datasets on open data portals are openly licensed
-facebook_description: I bet you didn't see that one coming.
+facebook_description: But most aren't.
-facebook_image: p2.png
+facebook_image: p1.png
 ---

 Open data are "open", but do their licenses reflect that?